-Based upon the annual actuarial estimate, current accruals and claims paid during fiscal year 2023, the Company has accrued approximately \$13.3 million as of December 30, 2023 that it expects will become due during the next twelve months in order to meet obligations related to the Company's self-insurance reserves and accrued insurance obligations, which are included in current accrued expenses at December 30, 2023.
-The self-insurance reserve is composed of estimated liability for claims arising for workers' compensation and for auto liability and general liability claims.
-The self-insurance reserve liability is determined annually, based upon a third-party actuarial estimate.
+Based upon the annual actuarial estimate, current accruals and claims paid during fiscal year 2024, the Company has accrued approximately \$21.2 million as of December 28, 2024 that it expects will become due during the next twelve months in order to meet obligations related to the Company's self-insurance reserves and accrued insurance obligations, which are included in current accrued expenses at December 28, 2024.
+The self-insurance reserve is composed of estimated liability for claims arising for workers' compensation, auto liability, general liability and medical claims liability.
+The self-insurance reserve liability and medical claims liability are determined annually, based upon a third-party actuarial estimate.
 The actuarial estimate may vary from year to year, due to changes in costs of health care, the pending number of claims and other factors beyond the control of management of the Company.

-Based upon current actuarial estimates, the Company expects to make payments of approximately \$0.8 million in order to meet minimum pension funding requirements to its domestic plans in fiscal year 2024.
-In addition, the Company expects to make payments of approximately \$3.6 million under its foreign pension plans in fiscal year 2024.
+Based upon current actuarial estimates, the Company expects to make payments of approximately \$0.4 million in order to meet minimum pension funding requirements to its domestic plans in fiscal year 2025.
+In addition, the Company expects to make payments of approximately \$3.4 million under its foreign pension plans in fiscal year 2025.
 The minimum pension funding requirements are determined annually, based upon a third-party actuarial estimate.
 The actuarial estimate may vary from year to year, due to fluctuations in return on investments or other factors beyond the control of management of the Company or the administrator of the Company's pension funds.
 No assurance can be given that the minimum pension funding requirements will not increase in the future.
-The Company has made required and tax deductible discretionary contributions to its domestic pension plans in fiscal year 2023 and fiscal year 2022 of approximately \$0.2 million and \$2.0 million, respectively.
-Additionally, the Company has made required and tax deductible discretionary contributions to its foreign pension plans in fiscal year 2023 of approximately \$4.1 million, as compared to \$3.6 million in contributions in fiscal year 2022.
+The Company has made required and tax deductible discretionary contributions to its domestic pension plans in fiscal year 2024 and fiscal year 2023 of approximately \$0.4 million and \$0.2 million, respectively.

+Additionally, the Company has made required and tax deductible discretionary contributions to its foreign pension plans in fiscal year 2024 of approximately \$3.3 million, as compared to \$4.1 million in contributions in fiscal year 2023.